Last Updated on February 14, 2023 by Eve Dawes

 Everything you need to know before booking the Gritti Palace & your luxury Venice hotel

-The Gritti Palace is at the top of pretty much every luxury Venice hotel guide and undeniably one of the top hotels in Venice Italy.
-We chose the Gritti Palace a Luxury Collection hotel Venice for all of the reasons I’m sharing in this Gritti Palace review plus my Sister recommended it as it’s where they normally stay.
+The Gritti Palace in the heart of Venice is at the top of pretty much every luxury Venice hotel guide and undeniably one of the top hotels in Venice Italy.
+We chose the Gritti Palace a Luxury Collection hotel Venice for all of the reasons I’m sharing in this Gritti Palace review from the attentive service to the luxurious rooms.
+Plus my Sister recommended it as it’s where they normally stay.
 Venice is one of the most romantic cities we’ve been too but it can be overwhelming to know where to stay, eat and what to do.
-If you’re looking for a luxury holiday in Venice, here’s my unsponsored Gritti Palace review and why we chose The Gritti Palace to stay.
+If you’re looking for a luxury holiday in Venice and a hotel that’s the epitome of luxury, here’s my unsponsored Gritti Palace review and why we chose The Gritti Palace to stay.

 This Gritti Palace a Luxury Collection hotel Venice post contains affiliate links.

-The Gritti Palace Luxury Collection Hotel Venice beautiful views from their jetty.
+The Gritti Palace Luxury Collection Hotel Venice beautiful views from their jetty right off of their iconic terraces with sweeping views of the Grand Canal.

 How to Arrive at The Gritti Palace in Style: Book a Vaporetto

-My sister said the only way to arrive at the hotel is by private vaporetto.
+The best way to arrive at the Gritti Palace is by private vaporetto.
+My sister highly recommended arrivin at the hotel by private vaporetto for the experience.
 So we followed her advice and we’re so glad we did.
 The view is breathtaking as you turn into the Grand Canal.

 It’s super easy to find the Ferrovia vaporetto stop at the train station, as it’s is right in front (slightly to the left when you exit and go down the steps).
 You don’t need to make reservations except for your return journey which The Gritti hotel can do for you.